School trips – The ultimate teacher guide

 Voted ‘Best Theatre Production for Schools’ by teachers at the School Travel Awards two years running, Wicked’s topical story of friendship, acceptance, integrity, peer pressure and propaganda is relevant for PSHE and citizenship teaching, and whole-school anti-bullying strategies.

-The show is highly pertinent for all students studying BTEC Nationals in Performing Arts, as well as a wealth of additional subjects, and the song ‘Defying Gravity’ is also a set work for the Edexcel GCSE Music qualification.
+The show is highly pertinent for all students studying BTEC Nationals in Performing Arts, as well as a wealth of additional subjects.
+The song ‘Defying Gravity’ is also a set work for the Edexcel GCSE Music qualification.

-Visit the website for details of the schools’ workshop programme, run by current and former members of the cast and creative team.
+Visit the website for details of the schools’ workshop programme.
+These are run by current and former members of the cast and creative team.

 Curve is a state-of-the-art theatre based in the heart of Leicester’s vibrant Cultural Quarter.

-As well as live performances, it offers a wide range of inspiring educational workshops, designed to open up the world of theatre and reveal the hidden process of a rehearsal room.
+As well as live performances, it offers a wide range of inspiring educational workshops.
+These are designed to open up the world of theatre and reveal the hidden process of a rehearsal room.

-Students are afforded the opportunity to engage more deeply with the artists, subject matter and processes in the theatre’s artistic programme, and links are made to the curriculum.
+Students are afforded the opportunity to engage more deeply with the artists, subject matter and processes in the theatre’s artistic programme.
+Links are made to the curriculum.

-Mayflower Theatre delivers a diverse range of creative workshops, theatre tours and events tailor made for schools, colleges or groups – taking place either at the theatre or at your own setting.
+Mayflower Theatre delivers a diverse range of creative workshops, theatre tours and events tailor made for schools, colleges or groups.
+They can take place either at the theatre or at your own setting.

-It also supports talks and workshops on a variety of creative careers, and offers a conference-style event for young people exploring entering the industry, in particular non-performance based careers, drawing on the expertise within its marketing, sales, technical and FOH departments, as well as industry professionals.
+It also supports talks and workshops on a variety of creative careers.
+Conference-style events for young people explore entering the industry, in particular non-performance based careers.
+These draw on the expertise within the marketing, sales, technical and FOH departments, as well as industry professionals.